2014 FIFA World Cup qualification: OFC

 The four lowest-ranked nations (American Samoa, Cook Islands, Samoa, and Tonga) competed in the first round of qualifying: a single round-robin tournament in Apia, Samoa, from 22 to 26 November 2011.
 The winners of the group, Samoa, joined the remaining 7 OFC teams in the 2012 OFC Nations Cup, which also doubled as the second qualifying round.
 The four semi-finalists of the OFC Nations Cup advanced to the third round, which consisted of a double round-robin held on a home-and-away basis between 7 September 2012 and 26 March 2013.

 New Zealand, as the winners of the third round, proceeded to the inter-confederation play-off against Mexico, the fourth-placed team from CONCACAF, where they were eliminated by a strong Mexico side who beat them 9–3 over two legs.

 Final positions (third round)

 UEFA

 The European qualification games started in September 2012, after Euro 2012.
 All 53 national associations affiliated with UEFA took part in the qualification process.
 In round one, teams competed in eight groups of six teams and a single group of five teams.
 The nine group winners qualified, while the eight best runners-up – ranked according to all their games except for games against the sixth-placed team in their group – entered into the play-offs for the four remaining spots.

 Final positions (first round)

 Second round

 The Second Round was contested by the top eight runners-up.
 The second round draw took place at the headquarters of FIFA in Zürich, Switzerland, on 21 October.
 October 2013 FIFA World Rankings were used to decide which of the teams were seeded.
 The matches were played on 15 and 19 November 2013.

 Group runners-up

-The eight best group runners-up contested the second round, where they were paired into four two-legged (home-and-away) fixtures.
-The four winners qualified for the 2014 FIFA World Cup.
-Because one group had one team fewer than the others, matches against the last-placed team in each of the six-team groups were not included in this ranking.
-Teams were ranked by the following parameters in order: